ashokreddy1613/Interview/Docker.md

 🔹 Use **CMD** to provide default options for that main command, like:
     Default flags, file paths, or environment settings

+ENTRYPOINT is fixed and always executed.
+CMD provides default arguments that can be overridden.

 ## Q21: How do you reduce the size of Dockerfile?

 I reduce Docker image size by: